rikhuijzer/blog/posts/maximum-entropy.md

 ```
 \fig{./straight.svg}
 This solution would also fail if the mean would have been higher, because then $P_0 = 0$ would occur again.
-The correct measure is the following information measure (Shannon, 1948), which is also known as information entropy,
+The correct measure is the following information measure \citep{shannon1948}, which is also known as information entropy,

 $$ S_I = - \sum_i p_i \log p_i. $$